meshcloud/meshcloud-docs/docs/meshstack.openstack.metering.md

 title: Metering
 ---

-meshStack supports metering and billing for most common OpenStack versions.
-For fine-granular metering and best-performance, we recommend the use of OpenStack Panko for OpenStack Releases Pike and later.
+meshStack supports metering and billing for the most common types of OpenStack resources.
+Metering is based on periodically sampling resource state from the platform's API.

+> The accuracy of sampling-based metering naturally depends on the sampling interval.
+While insufficient for
+> supporting a per-second billing model, it works very well for billing resources on a per-hour billing model.

 ## Prerequisites

 - OpenStack admin user with suitable read-only permissions for all projects
 - OpenStack APIs are accessible by meshStack metering collector components
-- OpenStack Panko (optional, but recommended): OpenStack Pike or later
-  - Panko must be configured to emit & record suitable events
-  - note: Panko can also be used with suitable patches on older OpenStack releases
-  - Contact us for details

-For metering

-`KeystoneV3`
-`CinderV3`
-`Neutron v2.0`
-`Glance V2`

 ## Supported Resources